cloudyr/rmote/README.md

 ### A solution

 The rmote package is an attempt to make working in R over ssh on a server a bit more pleasant in terms of viewing output.
 It uses [servr](https://github.com/yihui/servr) on the remote machine to serve R graphics as they are created.
 These can be viewed on the local machine in a web browser.
-Using [live.js](http://livejs.com) in the web browser on the local machine, the user's browser will automatically refresh each time a new output is available.
+The user's local browser will automatically refresh each time a new output is available.

 Currently there is support for lattice, ggplot2, htmlwidgets, and help output.

-### Setup
+### Usage

 1. Choose a port to run your remote server on (default is 4321)
 2. ssh into the remote machine, mapping the port on the remote back to your local machine: